composer-synchronizer/composer-synchronizer/docs/Configuring a package.md

 **Example for Nette framework (remote)**
 - Create a config.json and add files into the [packages repository](https://github.com/composer-synchronizer/packages) in the directory with the following mask `<package name>/<version>/<project type>` => `machy8/webloader/1.2/nette2/config.json`.
+- As when configuring a local package, create a directory where the configuration files will be stored.

 ````JSON
 {